 A well stocked backpack

 One of the best things about a road trip is that you don’t really have to pack light – as you don’t have to ‘carry’ anything around with you 24/7.
+Having backpacks with compartments are investments for those who love to travel frequently.
 However, for day trips or times when you need a break from the roads, you should always ensure you have a well stocked backpack at hand to carry with you through the day.
 This should include the following:

 -mini first-aid kit